Explaining 95 GeV Anomalies in the 2-Higgs Doublet Model Type-I

 A possible route to follow in explaining such events through a companion Higgs state (to the 125 GeV one) is to resort to a 2HDM \cite{Gunion:1992hs,Branco:2011iw}, as done, e.g., in Refs. \cite{Benbrik:2022azi, Benbrik:2022tlg, Belyaev:2023xnv,Benbrik:2024ptw,Benbrik:2024ptw}, wherein a Type-III (which allows direct couplings of both Higgs doublets to all SM fermions) with specific fermion textures was invoked successfully as a BSM explanation to the $b\bar b$, $\gamma\gamma$ and $\tau^+\tau^-$ excesses seen at LEP and the LHC.
 Herein, both a fully CP-even and a mixed CP-even/odd solution was found, upon refining the 2HDM Type-III Yukawa structure to comply with both theoretical consistency requirements and experimental measurements of the discovered Higgs mass and couplings (of the 125 GeV Higgs state).

-In this study, we show that solutions of the same kind (i.e., both a fully CP-even and a mixed CP-even/odd one) can also be found in a 2HDM Type-I, wherein only one Higgs doublet gives mass to all SM fermions, again, satisfying the aforementioned theoretical requirements and experimental constraints.
+In this study, we would like to analyse whether solutions of the same kind (i.e., both a fully CP-even and a mixed CP-even/odd one) can also be found in a 2HDM Type-I, wherein only one Higgs doublet gives mass to all SM fermions, again, satisfying the aforementioned theoretical requirements and experimental constraints.

 The paper is organised as follows.
-In the next section, we review the theoretical framework of the 2HDM Type-I. Then we discuss the theoretical and experimental constraints applied to such a BSM scenario in our study, after which we move on to show how the latter can naturally explain the discussed anomalous data in various configurations of its parameters space.
-Our conclusions then follow.
+In the next section, we briefly review the theoretical framework of the 2HDM Type-I. Then we discuss the theoretical and experimental constraints applied to such a BSM scenario in our study, which are described in section~\ref{sec:constraints}.
+In section~\ref{sec:anomaly} we show how the aforementioned configurations can naturally explain the discussed anomalous data.
+We then summarise our findings in section~\ref{sec:conclusions}.